MR-Addict/mdbook-repl/backend/example/src/usage.md

 ```
 ````

-After you build your **mdbook**, the codeblock will be replaced by the output of the code.
+After you build your **mdbook**, the codeblock will be rendered by preprocessor.

 ```python
 # Python codeblock